Gary Rensing

-Gary Rensing is a retired American soccer defender who played nine seasons in the North American Soccer League and earned four caps with the U.S. national team.
+Gary Rensing is an American retired soccer defender who played nine seasons in the North American Soccer League and earned four caps with the U.S. national team.

 Player

 Youth

 Rensing attended St. Louis University where he was a member of the men's soccer team from 1967 to 1969.
 In 1967, the Billikens shared the national title with the Michigan State Spartans after the game was called after 42 minutes of scoreless overtime for deteriorating weather conditions.
 In 1969, the team won the title with a 4–0 victory over the University of San Francisco.

 NASL

 In 1970, the St Louis Stars of the North American Soccer League (NASL) signed Rensing out of college.
 He went on to play eight seasons with the Stars before the team folded at the end of the 1977 season.
 Rensing then moved to the Chicago Sting for the 1978 season.
 Rensing retired at the end of the 1978 season.